CS5500-NEU-Group10/NASA-Mars-Rover/README.md

 The project has unit tests in the developmental phase as part of the testing in the Scrum process.

-## Unit Test for React.js with Chai, Mocha, Enzyme
+## Unit Test for React.js with Jest

 ## E2E Test for React.js with Cypress